Fungal Nail Infections

 How is a fungal nail infection diagnosed?

 Your doctor will diagnose a fungal nail infection by looking at the nail, asking about your symptoms and past health, and possibly doing tests to look for fungi.
-Finding out what is causing the infection can help you get the best treatment.

 How is it treated?